PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 shuffle, SE layout, orchestration, core, architecture, pass-efficiency, and TensorFlow-import-blocked gates sequentially.
 Commit and push only; do not create or update a pull request.

+## Terminal SE/FC/Gather reconciliation implementation checkpoint

+Both main and fallback boundaries now record tensor count, assign the SINet shuffle result, unpack the ordered SE-FC and Gather results, and guard the existing immediate reconciliation by the three exact counters or a tensor-count decrease.
+The owner order, main Session LayoutState, fallback `None` LayoutState, diagnostics, and recursive fallback separation are unchanged.

+The strict two-boundary architecture contract is green.
+A synthetic main-path lowerer fixture covers unchanged, each of the three positive counters, and prune-only outcomes; every changed outcome adds exactly one reconciliation.
+Sequential validation across the complete related owners/orchestrator, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `566 passed in 27.36s`.

+At resume, re-inventory the remaining unconditional static-shape reconciliations outside this absolute-final block.
+Prefer a boundary with a complete returned mutation contract; where a runner prunes on zero rewrite, preserve that behavior with explicit accounting.
+Characterize before changing production, then commit and push only.
+Do not create or update a pull request.